 The new branch that gets created will be the reference to the current state of your repository.

 It's a good practice to create a development branch where you can work on improving your code, adding new experimental features, and similar.
 After developing and testing these new features to make sure they don't have any bugs and that they can be used, you can

 To switch to a different branch, you use the command,

 With that, you can switch to a different isolated timeline of your project by changing branches.

 For example, you could be working on different features in your code and have a separate branch for each feature.
-When you switch to a branch, you can commit code changes which only affect that particular branch.
+When you switch to a branch, you can commit code changes that only affect that particular branch.
 Then, you can switch to another branch to work on a different feature, which won't be affected by the changes and commits made from the previous branch.

 If the branch we want to switch to doesn't exist then the